Descanonge/tol_colors/docs/source/colorsets.rst

 Light
 -----

-An alternative to the *pale* colorset, designed to fill labelled cells with more and lighter colors than in *bright*, and with more distinct colors than *pale*, while keeping black text readable.
+An alternative to the *pale* colorset, designed to fill labeled cells with more and lighter colors than *bright*, and with more distinct colors than *pale*, while keeping black text readable.
 As the colors are reasonably distinct in normal and colorblind vision, it can also be used for general qualitative data.